Ay-can/booky/README.md

 ## Acknowledgements/Inspiration
 I wouldn't be able to create booky without an awesome project called [kanban-tui](https://github.com/JosephFerano/kanban-tui)

-I took a lot of inspiration from Joseph Ferano's kanban-tui project, it help me understand how I could create "forms" that I could use for adding/searching in booky.
+I took a lot of inspiration from Joseph Ferano's kanban-tui project, it helpt me understand how I could create "forms" that I could use for adding/searching in booky.
 Check his cool project out!

 ## License
 booky is licensed with the MIT license.
 Check the LICENSE file for more info.